-The anterior cruciate ligament (ACL) is a crucial stabilizer in your knee joint, preventing excessive forward movement of your shin bone (tibia) relative to your thigh bone (femur).
-Unfortunately, this ligament is also susceptible to tears, especially during pivoting sports movements or sudden stops.
-ACL tears are a common knee injury, particularly among athletes, and can sideline you for a significant period.
+The anterior cruciate ligament (ACL) plays a critical role in knee stability by preventing excessive forward movement of the shin bone (tibia) relative to the thigh bone (femur).
+Unfortunately, ACL tears are among the most common knee injuries, particularly for athletes engaged in sports that involve sudden stops, pivots, or jumps.

 Synopsis